JuiceRescue/juice-rescue.org/index.md

 # Juice Rescue ⚡🔌🚗

 Do you own a Juicebox charger?
 Has your organization, power company, or government energy board developed arrangements with consumers that rely on the Juicebox?
-Are you frustrated and worried that Enel X is [shutting down its North American operations](https://www.juiceboxnorthamerica.com/), including key software the chargers rely on?
+Are you frustrated and worried that [Enel X Way is shutting down its North American operations](https://www.juiceboxnorthamerica.com/), including key software the chargers rely on?

 Here are three things you can do: